Our project

 People who belong to Lyn’s House, and people who support us, often say how important it is that communities like this exist, and even that it has been life-changing for them.
 But they often struggle to say why.

-Potential outcomes
+Potential output

 • Resources to help churches grow in confidence and understanding to be places where people with intellectual disabilities belong